ButterFrameworkTeam/ButterFramework/README.md

 Once all is installed, run the compiler.<br>
 Select the folder where is located the framework and click on 'Compile'.
 <br /><br />
 If you don't have any error: Congratulations!
-You can now use the Framework!
+You can now use the framework!